therealplato/therealplato.com/hugosite/content/posts/soberoctober02.md

 ---

 Keep catching myself reaching for my e-cig, locked far away.
 Bought seven types of gum to try instead.
-"5 Watermelon" package indicates a eating the whole pack results in a laxative effect, neat!
+"5 Watermelon" package indicates eating the whole pack results in a laxative effect, neat!
 Considered buying some nicotine-free ecig liquid but that feels like cheating...

 ## Today's Achievements